Midrange computer: Positioning

-Latest midrange systems are primarily mid-class multi-user local network servers that can handle the large-scale processing of many business applications.
-Although not as powerful and reliably as full-size mainframe computers, they are less costly to buy, operate, and maintain than mainframe systems and thus meet the computing needs of many organizations.
-Midrange systems was relatively popular as powerful network servers to help manage large Internet Web sites, but more oriented for corporate intranets and extranets, and other networks.
+The latest midrange systems are primarily mid-class multi-user local network servers that can handle the large-scale processing of many business applications.
+Although not as powerful and reliable as full-size mainframe computers, they are less costly to buy, operate, and maintain than mainframe systems and thus meet the computing needs of many organizations.
+Midrange systems were relatively popular as powerful network servers to help manage large Internet Web sites, but more oriented for corporate intranets and extranets, and other networks.
 Today, midrange systems include servers used in industrial process-control and manufacturing plants and play major roles in computer-aided manufacturing (CAM).
 They can also take the form of powerful technical workstations for computer-aided design (CAD) and other computation and graphics-intensive applications.
 Midrange system are also used as front-end servers to assist mainframe computers in telecommunications processing and network management.

 Since the end of 1980s, when the client–server model of computing became predominant, computers of the comparable class are instead usually known as workgroup servers and online transaction processing servers to recognize that they usually "serve" end users at their "client" computers.
-For the 1990-2000's, in some non-critical cases both lines also was replaced by web servers, oriented for working with global network, but with less security background, and mainly based using General purpose architecture (currently x86 or ARM).
+During the 1990s and 2000s, in some non-critical cases both lines were replaced by web servers, oriented for working with global networks, but with less security background, and mainly using General purpose architectures (currently x86 or ARM).